harrybiddle/harrybiddle.com/src/routes/ynab/README.md

   - Bug where radio option for Monthly/Averaged disappears on all but last element
   - Merge HistoryLoader and History widgets?
   - Check functionality of "reset" button
+  - A single, shared configuration for all three charts (income/expenditure/net)
+  - Prettier container and layout
+  - "Income" and "Expenditure" headings for configuration
   - Stable configuration when changing time frame (i.e. persist configuration in browser during update of data from YNAB).
 Picker should store current state in a Storage of some kind and try to merge current state with new state when it is ...re-mounted?
 Updated?
 - Refactor to improve code readability
+  - Pull up loading of data higher up
 - Work off transactions?
-- Prettier layout of configuration options & chart
 - View linear prediction for current month?